liferay/liferay-docs/discover/portal/articles-dxp/160-targeting-content-to-your-audience/05-defining-metics.markdown

 ## Using Metrics

 Suppose you want to run a campaign for an event that your company is hosting next month.
-You have created a main page for the event with a Youtube video and a *Register Now* banner.
+You have created a main page for the event with a YouTube video and a *Register Now* banner.
 You also have a blog entry about the event displayed on several different pages and a Register page with the form to pay for registration.
-In this campaign, your goal is to get as many people to register as possible, but there is other information you'll be interested in tracking to ensure that everything is working as expected:
+In this campaign, your goal is to get as many people to register as possible, but there is other information you want to track to ensure that everything is working as expected:

  - Visits to the main page of the event
  - Clicks to view the video